San Marcos GrowersSan Marcos Growers

 Winter Hardiness: 10-15° F

-Rhamnus californica 'Mound San Bruno' (Coffeeberry) - A selection of the California native Coffeberry.
-This evergreen shrub is more compact than the species, growing to 4-6 feet tall by and twice as wider as is tall.
-Originally thought to make a small mound to only 3 feet tall however the largest plant that we know of has grown to 6 feet tall and is nearly 14 feet wide.
+Rhamnus californica 'Mound San Bruno' (San Bruno Coffeeberry) - A very nice selection of the California native Coffeeberry.
+This evergreen shrub is more compact than the species.
+It can typically be found growing to 4-6 feet tall and twice as wide as it is tall with leaves that about half the size of the species and other cultivars.
+Originally thought to make a small mound to only 3 feet tall however the largest plant that we know of has grown to 6 feet tall and is nearly 14 feet wide and we have been told of plants reaching 8 feet tall.
 The greenish-white flowers are inconspicuous but they do produce many dark red, almost black, berries.
-This selection was made by Roger Raiche.
-The description above is based on our research and observations of this plant growing in our nursery, in our own garden and in other gardens in the Santa Barbara area.
-We would appreciate hearing from anyone who has additional information about this plant, even if they disagree with what we have written.
+Grows in full sun or light shade.

 [MORE INFO]